kylelin47/quick-reply/README.md

 # Quick Reply
-Copy random reply to your clipboard out of the replies you've created (Ctrl+Shift+Y on windows)

-Just select this folder as source folder for chrome extension
+Just select this folder as source folder for chrome extension, install it

+Click the button, open options, and add replies.

+Use Ctrl+Shift+Y (windows) or click the button to get a random reply copied to your clipboard

+##TODO
+Set which tags to grab replies from